tencentyun/intlcloud-documents/product/安全/应用安全/产品简介/功能介绍_intl.md

 - Advanced memory protection: It provides strong protection for memory data to effectively prevent the source code from being stolen through memory debugging and memory dump.

-- so file protection: It protects specified so files from being reverse engineered, so that core sensitive logic is not exposed.
+- .so file protection: It protects specified .so files from being reverse engineered, so that core sensitive logic are not exposed.

 ## Security Evaluation
 - Data security evaluation: Audit of sensitive log information leakage, audit of file storage permission, audit of sensitive database data, and audit of sensitive system component data, etc.

 - Network communication security evaluation: Audit of encrypted transmission security, and audit of HTTPS communication security, etc.

-- Application security evaluation: Audit of remote command execution vulnerability, audit of insecure app configuration, audit of DoS vulnerability, audit of unauthorized access vulnerability, and audit of common Web vulnerability, etc.
+- Application security evaluation: Audit of remote command execution vulnerability, audit of insecure app configuration, audit of DoS vulnerability, audit of unauthorized logical access vulnerability, and audit of common Web vulnerability, etc.

-- Third-party database security evaluation: Audit by scanning high-risk third-party databases, and alert of third-party database vulnerability, etc.
+- Third-party database security evaluation: High-risk third-party databases scan audit, and third-party database vulnerability alerts, etc.

 ## Channel Monitoring

-- Real-time monitoring: Continuous monitoring on a 24/7 basis is provided to effectively reveal the piracy of distribution channels.
+- Real-time monitoring: Continuous monitoring on a 24/7 basis is provided to effectively observe the distribution channels's piracy situation.

-- Precise channel source and downloads: The source of copyrighted and pirated apps can be traced to channel and downloads, and link to the download page can also be provided.
+- Precise channel source and download capacity: We can trace the precise channel source of copyrighted and pirated apps and their download capacities.
+We can even provide the specific link to the download page.

-- Massive resources enable all-round monitoring: In addition to real-time monitoring of nearly 100 channels, MyApp and Tencent Mobile Manager resources are also integrated to quickly perceive the distribution of copyrighted apps and the interception of malicious apps.
-With massive and leading resources, you can monitor the distribution of copyrighted and pirated apps without missing any details.
+- Massive resources and comprehensive monitoring: In addition to real-time monitoring of nearly a 100 channels, MyApp and Tencent Mobile Manager resources are also integrated to quickly perceive the distribution of copyrighted apps and the interception of malicious apps.
+With our massive and industry leading resources, we can comprehensively monitor the distribution of copyrighted and pirated apps without missing a single detail.

 ## Security SDK
 - Database security protection: Secure database SDK is provided to effectively ensure the security of core data and prevent information leakage.